 You’ll also need to provide an aquarium divider (a special net, essentially) for the two to get comfortable with living in the same tank without tearing each other apart.

 Your male could be in top shape and the female may still not like him if he’s not the right color, as the preferred choice is red, research shows.

 Because of this, I would recommend that you just remove the nest.

-Your Betta will soon move on with his life and start eating again.
+Your male Betta will soon move on with his life and start eating again.

 Sometimes a Betta may see its own reflection in the aquarium glass and treat it as a potential rival for territory.
 This may lead to continuous gill flaring and chronic stress for the fish.
 The Betta fish will be constantly wary of an upcoming fight, in which case it won’t have the desire to eat.

-If your Betta is not eating because of its reflection you can:
+If your Betta is not eating because of flaring at its reflection you can: